The lower incisors, the first baby teeth to erupt, come out at around six months.

 It is a great way to relieve pain, while also making your little one more accustomed to the feel of brushing in his/her mouth.

-Give proper dose of pain relievers.
+Give a proper dose of pain relievers.
 If your tot is having difficulty falling asleep or wakes up in the middle of the night due to teething, then you may consider giving him/her some mild pain relievers like paracetamol.

 Ideally, you should consult with the pediatrician but if it is some sort of emergency, be sure to use the medications sparingly and follow the instructions closely to avoid any unwanted reactions.